frankbenderumn/Comet/README.md

 # OVERVIEW

-This is a package manager to help to power the Jericho Distributed System
+This is a package manager to help to power the Jericho Distributed System.
+This package manager is currently only for unix based systems

 ### Installation